Denzel-Awuah/fullstack-thesaurus-web-app/README.md

 Created Full-Stack Thesaurus Application to perform operations on entered words/phrases

 - Create Frontend using React JS & Redux toolkit, Deployed Frontend App to AWS Amplify
-- Created Backend using AWS Spring Boot lambda function.
-Clients send requests to an AWS API Gateway, which forwards the request to the lambda function.
+- Created Backend using a Spring Cloud function.
+Clients send requests to an AWS API Gateway, which forwards the request to the AWS lambda where the Spring Cloud function is deployed.
 - The Spring Boot Lambda function communicates with an AWS DynamoDB table and returns data back to the client (React app)

 ## App Preview